elf0/elf.map.android/README.md

   "./MapMaker greater-london.osm . -0.95 51.28 0.5 0.5"

 Binary files:
-  Apk and "MapMaker" can be download from "http://elf-map.sourceforge.net/".
+  Apk and "MapMaker" can be downloaded from "http://elf-map.sourceforge.net/".

 Note:
   It supply small region, and slow performance now!
 Better in future.